 26. Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.

 28. Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
-It may involve ...serious bullying (including cyberbullying)
+It may involve ...serious bullying (including cyberbullying) causing children frequently to feel frightened or in danger, or the exploitation or corruption of children...

-- This specifically identifies that cyberbullying can be considered as emotional abuse. - Anti-bullying policies should be up-to-date and include the settings approaches to dealing with all forms of bullying, including cyberbullying. - o The DfE preventing and tackling bullying guidance (which includes cyberbullying) can be found here. - o Childnet provide targeted information regarding cyberbullying: Childnet: Cyberbullying guidance - o Schools who are members of the Education Safeguarding Support Package have access to an antibullying policy template.
+- This specifically identifies that cyberbullying can be considered as emotional abuse. - Anti-bullying policies should be up-to-date and include the settings approaches to dealing with all forms of bullying, including cyberbullying. - The DfE preventing and tackling bullying guidance (which includes cyberbullying) can be found here. - o Childnet provide targeted information regarding cyberbullying: Childnet: Cyberbullying guidance - Schools who are members of the Education Safeguarding Support Package have access to an anti-bullying policy template.
 The anti-bullying policy template, along with additional online safety guidance and our online safety policy template are available to purchase standalone.